pyannote/DEPRECATED-pyannote-db-template/README.md

 Odessa: /path/to/odessa/audio/original/{uri}.wav
 ```

+Odessa database has only Test set for all the protocols.

 ## Speaker diarization protocol

-Odessa database has only Train and Test sets.

 Protocol is initialized as follows: